 As well as investigating what Christianity in action looks like today, you’ll study other important religious traditions.

 Our broad degree in Theology will introduce you to Biblical studies, the history and interpretation of doctrine, philosophical theology and a range of other topics, so that you can engage in lively debate and explore surprising and challenging questions.

 You'll be able to immerse yourself in theology, stretch your mind and become an independent, critical thinker.
 From studying political theology, religion and culture to exploring practical and ethical issues, you'll follow a broad range of topics and will have opportunities to explore more deeply your specific areas of interest.

 Top 10 for student satisfaction with the quality of teaching in the subject area of Theology and Religious Studies.

 A typical offer would be 88-112 UCAS Tariff points.

-During the Theology course, there is a dedicated focus on Christian traditions and you'll also study elements of religion, philosophy and ethics.
+The Theology course has a dedicated focus on Christian traditions and you'll also study elements of other religions, philosophy and ethics.

 You'll start by exploring Christianity, biblical studies, philosophy, ethics and world religion.

 In Years 2 and 3, you'll deepen your knowledge and work with increasing independence.
 You'll be able to select optional modules enabling you to focus on particular areas of theology, which you'll study in depth.